-- Eligibility for summer school for students in grades 7th-11th is determined at the mid-point of the last quarter of the school year.
-Parents of these students will be notified by the school and informed that summer school is required. - Senior students who are in danger of failing a course required for graduation will be notified at the conclusion of the first semester of study in order to discuss plans for remediation and management of the graduation status. - Recommendations will be made for summer tutoring for students with low grades in a particular subject area; tutoring is at the parents' discretion. - For Collegiate Academy courses (grades 7-12), a minimum of 70 clock hours of "one-on-one" tutoring is necessary to remediate a year-long (two semester) course.
-140 hours of instruction are required if the course is repeated in a classroom setting. - A student may not accelerate the course of study by taking summer classes without prior approval from the Student Services office. - The Student Services office must approve all summer school attendance.
+- Senior students who are in danger of failing a course required for graduation will be notified at the conclusion of the first semester of study in order to discuss plans for remediation and management of the graduation status. - Recommendations will be made for summer tutoring for students with low grades in a particular subject area; tutoring is at the parents' discretion. - For Collegiate Academy courses (grades 6-12), a minimum of 70 clock hours of "one-on-one" tutoring is necessary to remediate a year-long (two semester) course.
+140 hours of instruction are required if the course is repeated in an approved format. - A student may not accelerate the course of study by taking summer classes without prior approval from the Student Services office. - The Student Services office must approve all summer school attendance.